KIWOLY/donation/README.md

 🤝 Contribute

 Everyone can take part—whether by donating, sharing campaigns, or improving the platform.
-Together, we can make a difference.
+Together, we can make a difference and support others.